enhance-dev/enhance-image/readme.md

 #### `format` (optional)

-The format option takes one of the following format strings: `webp`, `avif`, `jpeg`, `png`, or `gif`.
+The format option takes one of the following format strings: `webp`, `avif`, `jxl`, `jpeg`, `png`, or `gif`.
 Generated images will be returned in the given format. `webp` is recommended for compatibility and performance, and is the default option.
 [Read more about image formats on the web here.](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Image_types)

 #### `quality` (optional)